Seroquel and neonatal withdrawal

 Treatment options for neonatal withdrawal from Seroquel may include supportive care, such as providing a calm and soothing environment for the baby, ensuring proper nutrition and hydration, and addressing any specific symptoms or complications that may arise.
 In severe cases, pharmacological interventions may be necessary to manage symptoms and prevent further complications.

-See also Seroquel decrease blood pressure
+See also Seroquel pill number

 Prevention of neonatal withdrawal from Seroquel involves careful consideration and discussion between the prescribing healthcare provider and the pregnant individual.
 The risks and benefits of taking Seroquel during pregnancy should be weighed, and alternative medications or treatment options should be explored whenever possible.
 It is essential for healthcare providers to provide comprehensive information and support to their patients to make informed decisions regarding their treatment during pregnancy.